Back to jobs

 New York, NY

-Allara is a telemedicine platform delivering expert, multidisciplinary healthcare for women with hormonal conditions, covered by insurance.
+Allara is a telemedicine platform delivering expert, multidisciplinary healthcare for women with hormonal conditions, covered by many insurance plans.
 Allara’s comprehensive telehealth platform pairs patients with a dedicated care team to provide expert medical guidance, nutrition and lifestyle coaching, and personalized treatment plans that go beyond the basics.
 As one of the fastest-growing women’s health platforms in the US, Allara provides innovative, high-quality care while addressing long-overlooked gaps in the healthcare system for women with hormonal health needs.
-Allara is backed by leading investors including Google Ventures and Index.

 • Collaborate with product and design teammates to deliver patient and provider-facing features for our care delivery platform.